Consensys/Legions/README.md

  - Print Accounts in `getnodeinfo` in a better format (One per line)
  - A way to reinitiate w3 (web3) by setting it to new host (right now it works for sethost but getnodeinfo still uses the first initiated w3)
  - add way more functionalities
+ - `chains.json` depending on the execution path might not be found. fix it.
+ - inline TODOs (tons)
+ -